 - a.
 Town Center provides apartment-style living to returning and transfer residents.
 Residents who are locked out or needs assistance should visit the Town Center Village office when open and call the Town Center RA on duty if the office is closed. - b.
-Until Further Notice, Town Center residents' mail will be delivered to Santa Cruz Village.
-Each mailbox key is located on the apartment refrigerator. - c.
 Residents will receive a key card that provides them access to the Anacapa, Santa Cruz, and Santa Rosa Village gates and common spaces.
-HRE residents will not have access and are not permitted to use University Glen or Mission Hills Apartment Homes recreation areas (i.e. pool and fitness rooms). - d.
+HRE residents will not have access and are not permitted to use University Glen or Mission Hills Apartment Homes recreation areas (i.e. pool and fitness rooms). - c.
 Town Center residents have special amenities in their apartment, such as a washer and dryer, and air conditioning.
 Residents must employ energy-saving actions to avoid excessive energy consumption.
 Residents are financially responsible for any monthly utility charges (gas and electricity) over \$100.
-Excessive energy consumption is also a violation of the Energy Conservation Community Living Standard and may affect students university and housing conduct status. - e.
-Town Center units have cable and internet service, and include a cable box, remote, power cord, coax cable, and HDMI cord.
-Note: TC residents are not permitted to purchase movies through cable internet service. - f.
+Excessive energy consumption is also a violation of the Energy Conservation Community Living Standard and may affect students university and housing conduct status. - d.
+Town Center units have internet service, and include a modem. - e.
 Residents with a vehicle on campus are required to purchase a Student Housing (SH) parking permit.
 Student Housing permits are valid in parking lots, SH1, SH2, and SH-UG.
 Unless apprised otherwise by Transportation & Parking Service, SH parking permits are not valid in other campus parking lots.
-Student Housing Parking Permits will be valid in parking lots SH1 and SH-UG.
-SH2 will not be available to residential students.